Blake Moore: 2020

 In February 2020, Moore declared his candidacy for in the 2020 elections.
-In a field of 12 primary candidates, Moore advanced out of the Republican nominating convention in second place, together with Weber County Commissioner Kerry Gibson.
+In a field of 12 primary candidates, Moore placed second in the Republican nominating convention with 43% of the vote, securing a spot in the primary alongside Weber County Commissioner Kerry Gibson.
 Two other candidates, Davis County commissioner Bob Stevenson and Kaysville mayor Katie Witt, also secured their spot in the primary by gathering signatures.

-During the party nominating process, Moore was criticized for not living within the congressional district.
-At the time, he resided on the east bench of Salt Lake City, 15 miles outside the district.
-Congressional candidates are not required to live inside the district they represent, only in the same state.
-Moore then won the four-way June 30 Republican primary with just over 30% of the vote.
+Moore was criticized for not living within the congressional district, residing on the east bench of Salt Lake City, which is 15 miles outside the district.
+Running against three other candidates, Moore won the Republican primary in June with 31% of the vote.

-In the general election, Moore defeated Democratic nominee Darren Parry with 69.5% of the vote to Parry's 30.4%.
-He took office on January 3, 2021, marking the first time an incumbent had not run in 18 years and maintaining Republican control of the district since 1980.
+In the general election, Moore defeated Democratic nominee Darren Parry with 69.5% of the vote.